Intelligent-Quads/iq_tutorials/avoidance.md

 ## Parse the Lidar Data

 we are going to go through the returns of the lidar and create a direction and magnitude in which the drone will maneuver.
-We will use a version of the potential feild method seen in this [paper](http://users.isr.ist.utl.pt/~mir/pub/ObstacleAvoidance.pdf)
+We will use a version of the potential field method seen in this [paper](http://users.isr.ist.utl.pt/~mir/pub/ObstacleAvoidance.pdf)

 ```